tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

 {: #mpls-te-topology}

-# YANG model for MPLS-TE Topology
+# YANG Model for MPLS-TE Topology

 {: #mpls-te-topology-tree}

 ## YANG Tree

-  {{fig-mpls-te-topology-tree}} below shows the tree diagram of the YANG model defined in module ietf-te-mpls-topology.yang.
+  {{fig-mpls-te-topology-tree}} shows the tree diagram of the YANG model defined in module ietf-te-mpls-topology.yang.

 ~~~~ ascii-art